Cotabox/boletofacil-sdk-node/README.md

 |:---------------------:|
 |  [João Cavalcante](https://github.com/kavalcante/)   |

-See also the list of [contributors](https://github.com/kavalcante/wrappify/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/Cotabox/boletofacil-sdk-node/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache 2.0 License - see the [LICENSE.md](LICENSE.md) file for details